-The free printables in this post are now updates for 2016!
-Download the graduation free printables 2017 set here.
+The graduation free printables in this post are now updates for 2019!
+Download the graduation free printables 2019 set here.

 Parties always start with a little bit of inspiration from somewhere, whether it’s a theme, a favorite shirt, or in this case, a celebratory graduation stationery piece from Shutterfly.
 I just loved the glitter and bold colors in the invite; it just screamed party!
 I took the colors of the invitation, red, gold, light blue, silver and black, and spread them through the graduation printable patterns.
 The idea of the banner on the invitation is repeated throughout the details of the party.
 Our lucky grad, Ally, thought her party was pretty cool, too, with all the personal picture touches!
-And because we love celebrating big accomplishments, I’m going to be offering all the printables in this inspirational shoot to you for free.
+And because we love celebrating big accomplishments, I’m offering all the printables in this inspirational shoot to you for free here.

 I think my favorite piece from Shutterfly I used in this party were the wall mount art.
 Photographs from a beach session with Ally mad for a perfect party backdrop, and she gets to hang them up at home after the party is over!
 Can’t wait to get some of these made for a few of my favorite family photos.
 I used a 16×20 and 12×12 boards to make the backdrop, then framed it with a tissue tassel garland.
-You can download the “Celebrate Class of 2014” 16×20 poster here, and upload it to Shutterfly to print, or take it to somewhere that does wide-format printing.
+You can download the “Celebrate Class of 2019” 16×20 poster as part of this offer, and upload to somewhere that does wide-format printing.
 Office Depot is my favorite for this!

 There were a few extra invitations, so I used them to make signs for the table centerpieces.
 See the tutorial on how to make these graduation centerpieces here.